-NWP data are used to produce a convective mask through availability or computation of several convective indexes: K index, Showalter index and Lifted index.
+NWP data is used to produce a convective mask through availability or computation of several convective indexes: K index, Showalter index and Lifted index.
 The union of these indexes allow to identify stable areas where possibility of convection will be very low.

 Indices used for convection mask can reflect unstable, unclear or stable meteorological situations.
-Values of the mask are 0 if all indexes are stable, 2 if at least one index is unstable, 1 in other cases:
+Values of the mask are 0 if all indexes are stable, 2 if at least one index is unstable, 1 in other cases.
+Threshold values for convective indexes are the following :